virtualjamey/virtualjamey.github.io/_posts/2025-02-02-linux-users-and-groups-part-2.md

 ---
-title: Linux Users and Groups Part Two
+title: Linux Users and Groups - Part 2
 description: More basics of Linux users and groups
 date: 2025-02-02 21:40:00 -0300
 # image: